 Software Development Collaboration – Agile/ Scrum Product Owner expertise

 Experience – User Design and Experience element is also appreciable

-I strongly believe that the weightage to be given to these 7 expertise while evaluating a PM for a product depend on the product itself.
-For e.g., for a technical backend product in PAAS space to used by other product teams would require a PM having greater technical hold as compared to user design skill.
-However, for an end consumer application like Facebook, a much more weightage will be given to User Experience design over technical.
+I strongly believe that the weight to be given to this 7 expertise areas while evaluating a PM for a product depends on the product itself.
+For e.g., for a technical backend product in PAAS space to used by other product teams would require a PM having a greater technical hold as compared to user design skill.
+However, for an end consumer application like Facebook, a much more weight will be given to User Experience design over technical.